Illinois school shutdown puts spring sports on hold

 The start of spring sports for Illinois high schools will be delayed after the decision was made to shut down schools throughout the state amid concerns over the spread of coronavirus.

 Illinois Gov. J.B.
-Pritzker on Friday ordered the closing of every school in the state from Tuesday through March 30.
+Pritzker last Friday ordered the closing of every school in the state from March 17-30.

 Many spring sports in Illinois were scheduled to get under way Monday, including baseball, girls soccer and softball.